 There is little to no judgement whatsoever, pole dancing is a very inclusive sport suitable for many different people.
 The pole dance community is very accepting; it doesn’t matter what shape or size you are, your fellow pole dancers will always make you feel welcome.

-Everone is welcome at a pole class, even a man with his cat! via GIPHY
+Everyone is welcome at a pole class, especially this kitten! via GIPHY

 2. You WILL be Aching After Your First Class